theRealAph/ScopeLocals/README.md

 and into the database driver or logger.

 The declaration at 1. creates a `ThreadLocal` object and assigns it to static field `PERMISSIONS`.
-Before it can be used the server thread needs to call the `set()` method at 2.
+Before it can be used the ``Server` handler thread needs to call the `set()` method at 2.
 This ensures that the incarnation of field `PERMISSIONS` specific to the handler thread identifies the right permissions for that request.
 The server is now ready to execute the business logic.

-The logger and database components call the `get()` method at 3. and 5. to retrieve the permissions for the current thread.
-They ensure that the operation requested by the business logic is permitted before proceeding to execute it at 4. and 6.
+The database driver calls the `get()` method at 3. to retrieve the permissions for the current thread.
+It ensures that the operation requested by the business logic is permitted before proceeding to execute it at 4.

 This example demonstrates that `ThreadLocal`s _can_ be used to implement the behaviour needed for this case.
 However, there are problems with the design